Privacy Policy, Cookies Notices, Phishing, Fraud Awareness

 Privacy Policy

-The privacy of our investors is essential to us.
+The privacy of our clients investors is essential to us.
 This Privacy Policy sets out the information practices for Dili Capital Corp., including what types of personal and business information is collected, how the information is used, and with whom the information is shared.
 We are committed to protecting your privacy and maintaining the confidentiality of your data.

 This Privacy Policy may be updated from time to time without notice.
-This Privacy Policy was last modified on December 28, 2013.
+This Privacy Policy was last modified on January 15, 2025.

 Dili Capital Corp. complies with the requirements of Part 1 and Schedule 1 of the Personal Information Protection and Electronic Documents Act (Canada) (“PIPEDA”) and all applicable provincial personal information laws.
 Below is an overview of the privacy principles set out in Schedule 1 of PIPEDA.